What Should I Do If I Have a Title Defect?

 • Pays valid claims up to your policy limit.

-This protection remains active for as long as you own the property, shielding you from title issues that originated before your purchase but remained hidden.
-It can offer peace of mind, knowing you’re safeguarded against surprises like undisclosed heirs or previously unpaid liens.
+This protection remains active for as long as you own the property, shielding you from title issues that existed before your purchase but were previously unknown.
+It can offer peace of mind, knowing you’re protected against surprises such as undisclosed heirs or unpaid liens.
 In many cases, it also streamlines the resolution process, saving you time, stress, and out-of-pocket expenses.

 Making Decisions When Defects Appear